 Mrs Romance and I usually embrace a dessert and all its sugary fun like an old friend, but we’ve been trying to cut down on sugar a bit.
 We’ve been harbouring a jar of Nutella in our pantry for about two months now.

-It’s a bit like a smoker, who’s trying to give up, keeping a last packet of smokes in the cupboard.
+It’s a bit like a smoker who’s trying to give up by keeping a last packet of smokes in the cupboard.

 But the thought of this cake broke us… though we were kind of looking for a good reason to crack open that jar of delicious nutty chocolaty-ness.

 Before today, I’d probably checked to see if Mrs Romance had opened it – spoon clasped in my shaking hand – about a million times.
 That woman has a resolve of steel.

 We first saw this ‘No-Bake Nutella Cheesecake’ on the lovely Sam’s site The Annoyed Thyroid and decided to give it a go.
 We did alter the recipe slightly, just to make it gluten free.

 - 1 x 400 grams jar Nutella (at room temperature)